-In South Island, New Zealand you’ll find the Tranz Alpine train.
-Covering about 139 miles between Christchurch on the southern coast and Greymouth on the north, the train passes through Alpine villages and highlands in the Southern Alps, lush forests, valleys and gorges and over rivers and once you arrive in Greymouth you're be in a good location to go and explore the glaciers.
-You could make the return journey in a day or use the train to head up towards North Island.
+In South Island, New Zealand you’ll find the TranzAlpine train.
+Covering about 139 miles between Christchurch on the southern coast and Greymouth on the north, the train passes through Alpine villages and highlands in the Southern Alps, lush forests, valleys and gorges and over rivers and once you arrive in Greymouth, you're in an excellent location to go and explore the glaciers.

 Amtrak’s ‘Coast Starlight’ service runs up the west coast of America between LA and Seattle lays claim to being one of the most scenic rail trips in the USA.
-From California, through Oregon into Washington you’ll see forests, valleys, snow-covered peaks and spectacular sections of the Pacific Coastline from the comfort of a luxury seat or sleeper cabin.
+From California, through Oregon into Washington, you’ll see forests, valleys, snow-covered peaks and spectacular sections of the Pacific Coastline from the comfort of a luxury seat or sleeper cabin.

 The route runs from LA, through Santa Barbara, on to Oakland, Sacramento, Redding, Eugene and then into Oregon.
 Salem and Portland are next before you reach Seattle, from where you could take a ferry up to Vancouver.
 You can book a seat, a room or a family room and there is a dining car to keep you well fed.
 Helen drove this route and explains much of the scenery you can experience from the comfort of the train.